lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 There are [many solutions](https://www.nngroup.com/articles/progress-indicators/) to make an interface feel responsive, even when a delay is required to return results: animations, loading spinners, progression indicators, and background tasks.

-Here's one idea to make the buttons from earlier less annoying using a fun pulsing animation I found [here](https://www.florin-pop.com/blog/2019/03/css-pulse-effect/).
+Here's one idea to make the buttons respond immediately using a fun pulsing animation I found [here](https://www.florin-pop.com/blog/2019/03/css-pulse-effect/).

 <div class="buttons">
     <a onclick="changeColor(50, this.id, true)" id="btn-8" class="btn"><span>0.05 secs</span></a>